Do Speeding Tickets Affect Insurance Rates?

-These factors and others, such as poor credit history, can all contribute to that “high-risk driver” status.
+These factors and others, such as poor credit history, can contribute to that “high-risk driver” status.
 But don’t despair!
-This is a temporary condition that can be lifted after a few years of driving accident- and ticket-free.
+Your status is a temporary condition that can be lifted after a few years of driving accident- and ticket-free.
 In the meantime, we can help you find affordable car insurance for high-risk drivers.
 Get fast and accurate quotes by entering some basic info, including the car you drive and where you live.

 What Are The Best Car Insurance Companies for a Bad Driving Record?